amorilla42/cub3d/libs/MLX42/docs/index.md

 **NOTE: For some UNIX systems the flag for glfw might be with or without a 3 at the end.**

-## Build options

-When building MLX42 you can pass certain build options to cmake.

-The options are passed as follows `cmake -DDEBUG=1 -DGLFW_FETCH=0`.

-### Available options

-* `DEBUG`: Enables assertion macros and compiles with -g in order for debugging with lldb.
-* `GLFW_FETCH`: Fetches GLFW if it can't be found on the system at all, allows you to then install it with `sudo make install` under the `build/_deps` folder.

 ## Debugging

-MLX was designed with ease of debugging in mind, therefore if the project is built with **cmake -DDEBUG=1** it will keep in the assertion macros and notify you of any bad input given to functions.
+MLX was designed with ease of debugging in mind, therefor if the project is build with **make DEBUG=1** it will keep in the assertion macros and notify you of any bad input given to functions.
 Additionally it comes with its own runtime error checking via **mlx_errno** and **mlx_strerror** to properly identify what went wrong during the runtime of the library.

 ## Notes

-Keep in mind that while technically MLX42 does support multiple window instances it currently has no functional support for it.
+Keep in mind while technically MLX42 does support multiple window instances it currently has no functional support for it.
 That is, no proper way of handling multiple windows.